2016 Brussels bombings: Belgium

+After the attacks two non-profit organisations, Life4Brussels and V-Europe, were set up to help victims.

-On 29 March 2016 it was revealed that Ibrahim and Khalid El Bakraoui were released from prison due to a law introduced in 1888 known as Lejeune, which allows inmates to be released after serving a third of their sentence.
+On 29 March 2016, it was revealed that Ibrahim and Khalid El Bakraoui were released early from prison (in 2015 and 2013 respectively) due to a law introduced in 1888 known as Lejeune, which allows inmates to be released after serving a third of their sentence.
 Belgian Interior Minister Jan Jambon stated that the government had agreed to update the law in 2014.

 A report commissioned by the government suggested that Belgium had lost nearly €1 billion as a result of the attacks with the hospitality and retail industries being especially hard hit.

 On 3 January 2019, a hard disk containing autopsy reports of victims of the Brussels attacks was amongst items stolen from a medical examiner's office in the Portalis court building in Brussels.
-A man who had previously been convicted of terrorist offenses was charged with the theft.
+A man who had previously been convicted of terrorist offences was charged with the theft.

 Other countries

 In the aftermath of the attacks, security was tightened at airports, railway stations and other key sites in Europe and across the world.
-In addition, Israel stopped flights from Europe for the rest of the day;